Getting the best insights hinges upon asking the best questions

 Imagine that your best friend is thinking of buying this product and has come to you for advice.
 Take a moment and imagine what you would say to this friend.
 In the box below, write what you would say to help this friend decide whether he or she should or should not buy this product.
 Please be specific.

 Imaginative questions get consumers in a state that allows them to verbalize their emotions, as well as cognitive states, attitudes, belief systems and unconscious processes.

 Although the difference between this type of question and traditional survey questions may be subtle, our research has shown that these imaginative questions elicit significantly better survey responses.
 In the included example, compared to traditional questions, imaginative questions yield 17% more sentiment detection, 25% more emotion detection, 27% more cognitive state detection and 28% more topic detection (below).
 On average, responses to traditional open-ended survey questions are 17 words per verbatim, while response to our imaginative questions are an average of 45 words per verbatim.
 This is a statistically significant difference (p < .001), which reveals that imaginative questions elicit significantly longer and more verbose responses than traditional questions.
 Further, in a recent study, 10% of survey responses exceeded 100 words.

-Decooda and internal users of our platform are given extensive training on how to use the I.Q. to elicit affectively and cognitively rich responses to their surveys.
-Using this methodology helps our users find deeper, more meaningful insights into their brand, company, or product, so that they can make smarter decisions that translate to a bigger bottom line and better brand health.
+Using this methodology helps our clients find deeper, more meaningful insights into their brand, company, or product, so that they can make smarter decisions that translate to a bigger bottom line and better brand health.